HCA Healthcare says data breach may affect 11 million patients in 20 states

 However, the data did include information on scheduled appointments and medical departments involved.
 A file dumped online by the hacker on Monday following what appeared to be a failed attempt to extort HCA includes nearly 1 million records from the company’s San Antonio division.

-A company spokesman did not immediately respond to an email asking if HCA received an extortion demand.
+A company spokesman did not immediately respond to an email and phone message asking if HCA received an extortion demand.

 In a statement posted to its website on Monday, HCA said the data was stolen from “an external storage location” used to “automate the formatting of email messages.”
 HCA did not say when the data was stolen or when it learned of the theft.